wornbt/wornbt.github.io/README.md

-BSidesSF Website
+Skytalks Website
 =================

 Theme is based on [Slim Pickins](https://chrisanthropic.github.io/slim-pickins-jekyll-theme/).

-Thanks to [ShmooCon](http://shmoocon.org/) for some navigation and content help.
+Thanks to [BsidesSF](http://bsidessf.org/) as we basically stole most of the code from them

 Running Locally
 =================